radiradev/generator_translation/README.md

 # In Details
 ```
 ├──  notebooks
-│    └── data_exploration.ipynb  - a notebook doing some preliminary exploration of the processed data.
+│    └── reweighting.ipynb  - a notebook showing the reweighting using a trained network
 │
 ├──  src
-│    └── data_preparation.py - takes root files and converts them into an h5py file
+│    └── root_dataloder.py - takes root files and creates a pytoch dateset
 │
 ├──  data
 │    └── datasets  - here's the datasets folder that is responsible for all data handling.